 Sick notes are also known as ‘Fit notes’.

-If you have been off work sick for 7 days or less, you do not need to contact us.
+If you have been off work for seven days or less, you do not need to contact us for a sick note.

 Your employer should not ask for medical evidence that you have been ill.
 Instead, they may ask you to complete a form when you return to work.
 This is called self-certification.

-If you have been off sick for more than 7 days, you should request a sick note.
-You can:
+If you have been off sick for more than seven days, you can request a sick note by:

-- Submit an admin request for a new or repeat sick note via Anima between 8:00am – 8:00pm Monday – Friday.
+- Submitting an admin request for a sick note via Anima during our opening hours (Mon-Fri, 8am-6.30pm)

 If you are still sick and your sick note is due to expire

-You will need to contact us again to request a new sick note.
+If you have continue to be off sick after your sick note expires, you will need to contact us to request a new/repeat sick note.

 Guidance on fit notes for school children and absences from examinations from the British Medical Association